 Typefaces vs. Fonts

-Most people assume that these words are interchangeable, but they actually mean two different things.
+If you thought these two words were interchangeable, you're not alone.
+But they actually mean two different things.

-If you’re describing the physical embodiment of the collection of letters and characters, you should use the term “font” (what you use -- whether that’s a file on your computer or a case full of metal letters).
+If you’re describing the physical embodiment of the collection of letters and characters, you should use the term “font."
+It refers to what you use -- whether that’s a file on your computer or a case full of metal letters.
 This is the tangible representation of that collection of letters and characters.
 For example, Helvetica Bold and Helvetica Light Oblique are fonts.

 “Wow.
 The typeface you chose really pulls this design together.”